shrine-maiden-heavy-industries/torii-hdl/docs/install.rst

 Latest release
 --------------

-.. |release:install| replace:: To install the latest release of Amaranth, run:
+.. |release:install| replace:: To install the latest release of Torii, run:

 .. platform-picker::